Writing as Medicine …

 It’s the way I learn to pay attention to the smallest things: the catch in a friend’s voice, the way my daughter looks down when she talks about being alone, the patch of sun on the couch every afternoon, the eyes of a masked student I recognize in the market even though we’ve only met on Zoom.
 Wild Writing has me become more aware of the world I live in.
 It wakes me up and asks me to get present to the way things are, and to find my voice in all that unknown.
 That’s powerful medicine.

 For the last couple of years, since the beginning of the pandemic, I have been Wild Writing weekly with a group of people from all around the world.
 We are learning, as a family of Wild Writers, to do this deep, waking-up kind of writing together and it is changing our lives.

-I want to invite you to four FREE sessions of Wild Writing ::
+I want to invite you to five FREE sessions of Wild Writing ::

-Calls will be recorded and access sent to all registered participants within 12 hours of each call.
+Live calls will be recorded and access to video replay sent to all registered participants within 12 hours of each call.